MSc Physician Associate Studies

 - Paediatrics (acute setting): 90 hours

-While studying with us at UWE Bristol, you will have access to an extensive range of teaching and learning resources.
+While studying with us at UWE Bristol, you'll have access to an extensive range of teaching and learning resources.

 Glenside Campus Library has a huge selection of books, journals and audio-visual materials including access to specialist health and social care packages.

 The Inter-professional Simulation Suite provides excellent opportunities for demonstrating and practicing your professional competencies.

-You will have access to extensive online learning materials, including your own online portfolio of evidence, Pebble Pad, and the Blackboard platform where you will find learning materials to support the structured teaching elements of the course.
+You'll have access to extensive online learning materials, including your own online portfolio of evidence, Pebble Pad, and the Blackboard platform where you'll find learning materials to support the structured teaching elements of the course.

 Careers / Further study